Abdelhadi09/messaging-app/README.md

 A real-time messaging application that allows users to send text messages and files, with features like file expiration and real-time updates using Pusher.

+## Live Demo

+Check out the live version of the app here: [Messaging App on Vercel](https://messaging-app-iota-three.vercel.app)

 ## Features

 - **User Authentication**: Secure login and registration system.